manell0/MileStone-1-Couronne/README.md

 - The Home, Rule and History Page is divided into two columns on desktops and one column on mobile devices.
   On mobile devices, all content is stacked in a column.
-  The Rules Page and the History Page have an back button for easy navigation to the page you visit last.
+  The video (movie.html) Page have an back button for easy navigation to the page you visit last.

 #### Contact Page